 - Any special certifications you earned while in school.

 - Your work experience in specific digital marketing niches or focuses.

 - Any past successes with current or previous employers.

 - The unique way in which you look at digital marketing, etc.

 Every product has a value proposition, and you are no different when trying to advertise yourself on LinkedIn.
 Write down what you think makes you stand out from the crowd, and highlight that in your LinkedIn headline.

 Don’t be hyperbolic

 That all said, you should try to avoid hyperboles at all costs.
-Bragging, overly exaggerating your skills and qualifications, or generally puffing yourself up to be more than you really are may push recruiters away from your profile and make getting hired much more difficult!
+Bragging, overly exaggerating your skills, or generally puffing yourself up to be more than you really are may push recruiters away from your profile and make getting hired much more difficult!